 The Initiator can be a Mac, PC, Amiga, SCSI add-in card, etc. It can even be SCSI hard drives on occasion in later versions of SCSI.

-This allows you to directly connect your 2023.09a or 2023.10a Desktop Hardware version BlueSCSI to a vintage SCSI drive and copy data from it without needing a bootable “Host Device”.
+This allows you to directly connect your 2023.09a later 50 pin Desktop version BlueSCSI to a vintage SCSI drive and copy data from it without needing a bootable “Host Device”.
 So you can directly take a “Drive Image” so to speak, straight onto BlueSCSI.
 Significant changes were necessary to enable Initiator Mode, and it does not work with older hardware versions.
 It is not expected for Initiator Mode support to be added to other hardware styles due to the higher complexity and manufacturing cost.

 Initiator Mode has been tested to copy data between BlueSCSI devices, and a few hard drives have been tested as well.
 Support for Tape Drives and other Targets is currently unknown, and would require test devices.